patrick-git-bite/Flux-Finance/README.md

 npm run dev
 ```

-Abra [http://localhost:9002](http://localhost:9002) em seu navegador para ver o aplicativo em ação.
+Abra [http://localhost:3000](http://localhost:3000) em seu navegador para ver o aplicativo em ação.

 ---
 <br>

 # Flux Finance (English)

-Flux Finance is a modern, smart, and intuitive personal finance dashboard built with Next.js, Firebase, and Genkit.
-It allows users to manage their transactions, gain insights into their spending habits, and explore investment scenarios in an educational way.
+Flux Finance is a modern and intuitive personal finance dashboard built with Next.js and Firebase.
+It allows users to manage their transactions, visualize their spending habits, and explore investment scenarios in an educational way.

 ---